scverse/scvi-tools/docs/developer/maintenance.md

 Our package is also available on the conda-forge channel.
 The [feedstock repository] contains the recipe for building the package.

-Typically, a PR into the [feedstock] will be automatically created a couple of days after the PyPI release (see [#32] for an example) and will be automatically merged.
+Typically, a PR into the [feedstock repository] will be automatically created a couple of days after the PyPI release (see [#32] for an example) and will be automatically merged.

 If there are any issues with the recipe (_e.g._ due to dependency changes), it may need to be